she-code/credit-risk-model/README.md

 ### ✅ Task 3 - Feature Engineering

 Built a reproducible data pipeline using sklearn.pipeline.Pipeline.
 Created aggregate and time-based features, encoded categorical variables, handled missing values, and scaled numerical data.
 All transformations were implemented in modular scripts under the src/ directory.

+### ✅ Task 4 - Proxy Target Variable Engineering
+Engineered a proxy target variable is_high_risk using RFM-based customer segmentation.
+Calculated Recency, Frequency, and Monetary metrics per customer, scaled features, and applied K-Means clustering to identify disengaged customers.
+Labeled the least engaged cluster as high-risk (1) and others as low-risk (0).
+Integrated the binary target into the processed dataset for downstream modeling.

 ---